Pyomo/pyomo/doc/OnlineDocs/model_transformations/scaling.rst

 .. note::

-   In the case that a scaling factor is declared for a component on both the top-level model and the parent component, the scaling factor on the top-level component will be applied.
+   In the case that a scaling factor is declared for a component on at multiple levels of the hierarchy, the highest level scaling factor will be applied.

 .. note::

-   Only the first scaling factor encountered in the search will be used.
-Scaling factors declared in other locations will not be picked up and applied by the scaling transformation.
+   It is also possible (but not encouraged) to define a "default" scaling factor to be applied to any component for which a specific scaling factor has not been declared by setting a entry in a Suffix with a key of ``None``.
+In this case, the default value declared closest to the component to be scaled will be used (i.e., the first default value found when walking up the model hierarchy).

 Applying Model Scaling
 ----------------------